1. About sotalol

 Do I need to avoid playing sports?

-You don't need to stop playing sports if you take sotalol.
-But don't push yourself too much.
+You do not need to stop playing sports if you take sotalol.
+But do not push yourself too much.

 Regular exercise is good for you because it lowers blood pressure by keeping your heart and blood vessels in good condition.
 Be aware, though, that in some sports sotalol is not allowed if you're competing at a high level.